Set up Control Management

 Create your first control

-After entering a control program such as "Financial reporting controls", click on "add control".
+After entering a control program such as "Financial reporting controls", click on the green "add control"-button as shown in the image below.

-Or after entering the Control Management module, click on "create new control" in the upper right corner.
+Alternatively, after entering the Control Management module, you can click on "create new control" in the upper right corner.

 • Details: Give the control a name, descriptions and tags.

-• Assignment: Assign the control to the responsible(s) and reviewer(s).
+• Assign: Assign the control to the responsible(s) and reviewer(s).

 When do I need tags?